My landlord blames me for Damp and Mould! What are my Rights? What can I do?

-Try not to dry your clothes on the radiators – especially the hall radiator.
-First, you make the property colder because the heat from the radiator doesn’t get out.
-Second you put lots more warm moist air into the property which will just spread round – instead of getting out.
+Try not to dry your clothes on the radiators – because first, you make the property colder because the heat from the radiator doesn’t get out and second, you put warm moist air into the property which will just spread, instead of getting out.

 Even if you are following this advice you might still have damp and mould problems.
 If the landlord doesn’t investigate and solve the problems Anthony Gold solicitors can advise on your rights and options.